 Compared to dual channel memory, single channel memory is slower.
 Dual channel setups use two memory modules at once, making them faster.
 Single channel setups use only one, which limits speed.
 Still, single channel memory is a good and cheap choice for simple tasks.

-Dual Channel vs Single Channel Memory
+Dual Channel vs Single Channel Memory: What are the Differences?

 Performance and Efficiency Comparison